 (Slash Workers)

-11. Independent contracting or freelancing work is a viable consideration for more than 90% of Americans.
+11. Independent contracting or freelance work is a viable consideration for more than 90% of Americans.

 Freelance statistics on jobs reveal that emerging economies are following the model of the United States, where a high percentage of people are open to the possibility of freelance work.
-To be more precise, more than 97% of workers in both Mexico and India wouldn’t say no to an independent contractor, temporary, contract, or freelance work if given the opportunity.
+To be more precise, more than 97% of workers in both Mexico and India wouldn’t say no to a temporary, contract, or freelance work, if given the opportunity.
 Overall, alternative working models are more highly sought after in countries where younger workers represent a significant part of the population.

 (Manpower Group)

-12. 68% of freelancers see North America as their biggest client pool.
+12. Freelancers see North America as their biggest client pool.

-Freelancer statistics, courtesy of a recent study by Payoneer, show that 68% of freelancers have clients across North America, with Europe taking second place (51% stated they also have European clients).
-At the other end of the spectrum were Africa (7%), the Middle East (9%) and Australia (15%) as the regions with the fewest clients.
+Freelancer statistics obtained in a recent study by Payoneer show that the majority of freelancers (36%) have clients across North America, with Europe taking second place with 27%.
+At the other end of the spectrum were Africa (4%), the Middle East (5%), and Australia (7%) as the regions with the fewest clients.

 (Website Planet)